Alan-Miller/sass/README.md

 Most of the time I recommend against nesting more than three or four levels deep.
 You don't have to perfectly mirror the structure of your HTML/JSX elements.
 Just nest enough to make your app modular, applying unique styles to the more deeply nested elements.
 If you nest too much, you'll find your styles break every time you make a little change to the structure of your HTML/JSX.

 ## Evaluation with "#{}"
 Sometimes you need Sass to evaluate a variable within a more complex style expression.
 For this, wrap the thing to be evaluated in ${}.
-Notice I used it below in the .mainSection height property.
-This way, CSS's calc() tool is not confused by the variable I put there because it is evaluated as a variable value.
+Remember our $navHeight variable and our use of calc() in the Variables section above?
+Notice I used #{} below in the .mainSection height property.
+This way, CSS's calc() tool is not confused by the variable I put there but instead evaluates it as a variable.
   ```sass
     .nav {
       height: $navHeight;